LongsightGroup/google-drive-lti/README.txt

 4c.
 Deploy google private key within web application (cp p12-file to src/main/java/secure/)

-    ## Update googleServiceAccounts.properties
+    ## Update googleServiceProps.properties
     googleDriveLti.service.account.private.key.file.classpath=true
     googleDriveLti.service.account.private.key.file=/secure/<filename>

 4f.
 OR// Deploy google private key external to web application (cp p12-file to directory accessible by webapp)

-    ## Update googleServiceAccounts.properties
+    ## Update googleServiceProps.properties
     googleDriveLti.service.account.private.key.file.classpath=false
     googleDriveLti.service.account.private.key.file=<absolute file location>

 4g.
-If the googleServiceAccounts.properties file is in the $TOMCAT directory then follow the procedures to do this
+If the googleServiceProps.properties file is in the $TOMCAT directory then follow the procedures to do this
      1.cd $TOMCAT
-     2.create a directory named "google" and add the properties file into it $TOMCAT/google/googleServiceAccounts.properties 3.Add properties to JAVA_OPTS for Tomcat:
+     2.create a directory named "google" and add the properties file into it $TOMCAT/google/googleServiceProps.properties 3.Add properties to JAVA_OPTS for Tomcat:
-        -DgoogleServicePropsPath=$TOMCAT/google/googleServiceAccounts.properties

-5. GoogleDriveLTI if deployed to AWS vs local/deluxe servers.
+        -DgoogleServicePropsPath=$TOMCAT/google/googleServiceProps.properties

+5. Set the context portion of the service URL, depending upon whether the service is running locally or is hosted on Amazon Web Services (AWS).
+Use either option 5a or 5b, but not both.

+5a.
+If running locally (either on localhost or another host in the same domain):

-      googleDriveLti.context=google-drive-lti/googledrivelti -Local/deluxe
+    googleDriveLti.context=google-drive-lti/googledrivelti

-      OR
+5b.
+If hosted on AWS:

-      googleDriveLti.context=googledrivelti  - AWS
+    googleDriveLti.context=googledrivelti

 6. Enable Basic LTI in sakai.properties

-   #set the variable to Server URL of sakai instance( and not Google-Drive instance) including Protocol eg. http://localhost:8080
+   #set the variable to Server URL of sakai instance (not Google-Drive instance) including Protocol eg. http://localhost:8080

    sakai.lti.serverUrl=